JosephineJohnson/rdss-archivematica/compose/README.md

 *Before building, make sure you create the required volumes (see above)*

+The Docker Compose build has two modes: `dev` and `qa`.

+The `qa` mode will attempt to use pre-built images available from a given registry - you _must_ set the `REGISTRY` environment variable when building in `qa` mode.
+The `dev` mode does not require a registry, and instead builds each of the images itself.
+This takes longer, but can be useful if making changes as part of development.

+It is also possible to build the `qa` containers and then use `docker-compose` commands to modify or rebuild specific containers in the deployed set.
+This can be useful when only working on one or two services, since they can be modified individually without having to custom build all the other containers every time, which can save a lot of time.

+The `qa` build is the default as this is the quickest and the one used by our default deployment.

+### Development Build

 To build all containers required to bring up a development version of Archivematica, use

 	make all ENV=dev